July 2, 2025

 How would you describe the experience of immersing yourself in a hot spring?

 There is absolutely nothing like sinking into a hot spring at Peninsula Hot Springs; especially the very first one of the visit.
 It’s like you’re being enveloped in a delicious, warm hug.
 It’s instant relaxation.
 It’s letting out a big breath and letting go of all the stress.
 And it’s not just any hot spring facility.
-I’ve been to other hot springs, but I haven’t gotten the same feeling as I get from Peninsula Hot Springs.
+I’ve been to other hot springs, but they don’t give me the same feeling as I get from Peninsula Hot Springs.
 I think it’s something to do with being surrounded by nature while being in the hot springs.
-And the design, tiles used, the paths, the landscaping – it all adds to the feeling.
+And the way the Springs have been designed, the tiles used, the paths, the landscaping – it all adds to the feeling.
 It’s the entire package, not only the warm, mineral water.

 What's your favourite activity, experience or ritual at Peninsula Hot Springs?

-I also love lying in the Amphitheatre pools on my back with my ears under the water, listening to the music that is piped into the water through the underwater speakers.
-It was an unexpected surprise the first time I discovered the underwater music, and I’ve told so many people about it since!
+I also love lying in the Amphitheatre pools on my back with my ears under the water, cloud gazing while listening to the music that is piped into the water through the underwater speakers.
+It was a surprise the first time I discovered the underwater music, and I’ve told so many people about it.
 I feel like it’s a little secret that not many people know about.

 Why do you think Peninsula Hot Springs is so beloved?

-I can’t speak for everyone, because I’m sure different people love it for different reasons.
-But for me, visiting the Hot Springs is guaranteed to relax and refresh me.
+For me, visiting the Hot Springs is guaranteed to relax and refresh me.
 It’s impossible to have a bad visit.
-The immersion in nature, the opportunity to completely switch off and relax, the chance to be in community with other people doing the same thing.
+I love the immersion in nature, the opportunity to completely switch off and relax, and the chance to be in community with other people doing the same thing.
 I also greatly appreciate that I can stay as long as I like – I can make a day of it if I want to.
 I can get in and out of pools, have lunch, read my book on a hammock, get back in a pool, sit on the sundeck.
-There’s not many places that will let you stay as long as you want!
+There are not many places that will let you stay as long as you want, and I really appreciate it.
+It's probably why so many others love it too.

 What does Peninsula Hot Springs mean to you personally?

-A few years ago, I had booked to go on a three-day retreat interstate, and it was unexpectedly cancelled last minute.
-I decided I’d already taken those three days off work, so I booked the hot springs for three days in a row and did a little personal mini retreat by bringing myself to the hot springs each day, with a book and a journal to write in!
-I come to the Hot Springs regularly and it’s what keeps me on an even keel.
 It’s how I keep stress and pressure in my life in check – by regularly bathing at the Springs and giving myself that time out.
 It’s not enough to say that I love coming to Peninsula Hot Springs.
 It somehow does not convey what I feel about the place.
-It means so much to me!
+It means so much to me.

 What does your typical visit look like?

 I mostly come alone – although I’ll occasionally bring people if they haven’t ever been and I feel like they should know about it, or if I have a friend visiting from overseas.
-But it’s a different experience when I come with someone else and that visit would be in addition to my regular solo visits!
 I’ll typically book the Bath House although maybe once a year I’ll come to the Spa Dreaming Centre.

 Why do you keep coming back?

 I love it.
 It is the only place that I can completely switch off and relax.
-It’s an important part of my self care and I would not be able to live without it – really!
+It’s an important part of my self care.

 Have you had any memorable moments here that stand out?

-The most special and memorable moment I ever had at the Hot Springs was when I came to see Lior perform in the Glasshouse at the Food Bowl.
-It was such an intimate setting, and Lior’s performance was magical.
-The combination of Lior’s beautiful acoustic set with the venue and the ambience was indescribable.
+Experiencing Lior perform in the Glasshouse at the Food Bowl was magical.
+The combination of Lior’s acoustic set with the venue and the ambience was indescribable.
 And to then top it off with moonlight bathing was an experience I will never forget.
-Just beautiful.

 What additions to Peninsula Hot Springs have been some of your favourites?

-The Amphitheatre is definitely one of my favourite additions.
-I wasn’t sure, as I loved the original pools so much, but as soon as the Amphitheatre pools opened I was an instant convert.
+The Amphitheatre is one of my favourite additions.
+I wasn’t sure at first as I loved the original pools so much, but I am a convert.
+I love them and I spend a lot of time in them.

 The addition of free daily yoga in the pools is something that I love, and I look forward to trying some of the other wellness activities.

 I think the accommodation options are a great addition and something that are an obvious winner!
-I haven’t yet visited but the accommodation is definitely on my bucket list (I have stayed at the accommodation at sister site Metung Hot Springs and if it’s anything like that, it is amazing).
+I haven’t yet visited but the accommodation is on my bucket list.
+I have stayed at the accommodation at sister site Metung Hot Springs and if it’s anything like that, then I know I’ll love it.

 What would you say to someone who's never been to Peninsula Hot Springs?

-You have to visit.
+You must visit.
 There’s something for everyone – no matter what your preferences are.
-It’s almost impossible to describe, but you will never regret visiting and once you know, you know!
+It’s almost impossible to describe, but you will never regret visiting and once you know, you know.

 Learn where we began as we celebrate 20 Year of Peninsula Hot Springs.